ctoruno/Personal-Website/content/blog/gis-exploding/index.md

 china_ex.at[31, 'WB_NAME'] = "Taiwan"
 ```

 Once we have inputed that data, we can dissolve the geometries to form a simplified data frame.
-If you are wondering what is to dissolve a geometry, it's bassically the opposite of exploding.
-We want to aggregate all those islands to the same feature as continental China.
-Except Taiwan, of course.
+If you are wondering what do I mean by dissolving, it's bassically the opposite of exploding.
+Still not great naming skills, I know.
+We want to aggregate (or dissolve) all those islands to the same feature as continental China.
+Except for Taiwan, of course.

 ```python